 • Popular mind body & spirit, new age, conspiracy theory or self-help books.

 • Mainstream gardening books or coffee table books.

 We aren’t looking for stories of childhood abuse, murder mystery, dodgy cops, mental breakdowns or exploding spaceships, unless you really feel you’ve got a new and original way of approaching these topics.

 We only publish full-length scripts, not chapbooks or flash fiction.
 Fiction should ideally be between 40,000 and 90,000 words.
 We are unlikely to accept novels longer than that as it’s not economically viable for a small publisher to produce them.

 We sometimes, at our discretion, issue our titles as ebooks as well as printed editions (usually a short while after publication), but our core activity is very much within the printed book trade (don’t believe what you read about the death of the printed book – we think they have a strong future).

 It’s our general policy to use British English in all our books.

 There are many positive things about publishing with Skylight: we are independent, self-sufficient, solvent and thriving.
 We don’t depend on any outside grants or subsidies.
 We have a different ethos from most big publishers and our support of quality writing goes beyond simple profit factors.
 We’re not afraid to take on low-selling titles if we feel they deserve to be given a chance; the books that are profitable help to pay for the ones that aren’t.

 We have UK, US and Australian distribution which ensures that our titles are listed on all the major online retail sites in those countries, and available to bookshops and libraries worldwide.
-All of our esoteric titles (including esoteric fiction) are stocked by the Atlantis Bookshop in Bloomsbury, London.
+All of our esoteric titles are stocked by the Atlantis Bookshop, Treadwell's and Watkins in London.